Choosing the Best Charitable Giving Approach

 Private Foundations

-Private foundations are separate legal entities, formed as trusts or corporations, which receive their funding from a single donor or a small number of donors instead of the general public.
+Private foundations are separate legal entities, formed as trusts or corporations, which receive their funding from a single donor or a small number of donors instead of from the general public.
 A primary appeal of creating a foundation is the level of control the founder can maintain over the entity.
 The founder can ensure that his or her specific vision is built into the foundation’s organizational structure and can retain decision-making authority over the foundation’s activities, including investments and grants.
 The donor can serve as trustee, for example, or can designate the members of the foundation’s governing body.

-Gifting to a private foundation is not as tax efficient as gifting to a DAF or another public charity.
+Gifting to a private foundation is not as tax-efficient as gifting to a DAF or another public charity.
 Contributions of cash to a private foundation are subject to an income tax charitable deduction limitation of 30% of adjusted gross income (AGI), and gifts of securities held for more than one year or other capital gain assets are subject to a limitation of 20% of AGI.
-Such gifts to DAFs, on the other hand, are subject to limits of 60% and 30% of AGI, respectively.
+Such gifts to DAFs, on the other hand, are subject to limits of 60% (reverting to 50% on January 1, 2026) and 30% of AGI, respectively.5 In addition, appreciated, non-publicly traded assets held for over one year that are donated to a DAF will receive a deduction based on the assets’ fair market value, but the deduction allowed for such assets donated to a private foundation will be limited to the donor’s basis.

 Learn More: Fiduciary Trust’s Services for Foundations